PopItUp/BalloonProject-360/README.md

 **PopItUp** is a fun and suspenseful game to test your dice rolling skills!

 **Game Description:** This is a dice game with 4 players.
 Using dice, the player's goal is to pop a balloon.
 All the players play together.
 Whomever pops the balloon first wins.
 When the time starts, 4 players start rolling their dice.
 If the players role a 1, 3, 5 the ballon does not grow.
 However, when they roll a 2, 4, 6 the balloon expands by their corresponding number.
 When the balloon grows 20 times bigger the balloon bursts.
 So, whoever bursts the balloon first wins!

+**Execute Code:** The BalloonGame class must be run to have the code execute.

 Check out our **website** at http://popitup.github.io